easegress-io/easegress/doc/reference/filters.md

   headerKey: X-Kind
 ```

 You can also use `pathRegExp` to check different keys for different requests.
-When `pathRegExp` is defined, `pathRegExp` is used with `regexp.FindStringSubmatch` to identify a group from path.
-The first captured group is appended to the etcd key in following format: `{headerKey's value}-{regex group}` .
+When `pathRegExp` is defined, `pathRegExp` is used with `regexp.FindStringSubmatch` to identify a group from the path.
+The first captured group is appended to the etcd key in the following format: `{headerKey's value}-{regex group}`.

-Suppose you create custom data kind of `client-info` and post several data:
+Suppose you create a custom data kind of `client-info` and post several data:
 ```yaml
 name: client-abc
 id: 123